Great Canadian Beer Fest is heading Cranbrook’s way - Cranbrook Daily Townsman

 Kristy Jahn Smith, with Cranbrook Tourism, jumped at the idea of bringing the festival to the Kootenays.

-“They were looking for a community to partner with and take it on the road,” Jahn Smith said.
+“They were looking for a community to partner with and take it on the road,” Jahn Smith says.
 “I said, we’d be really excited to see them come here.
-They were originally thinking in a year [from now], I said why not 2023?”
+They were originally thinking in a year (from now), I said why not 2023?”

+READ MORE: Camp Beer Co.
+Wins 2022 BC Ale Trail Best Brewery Experience Award

 Cranbrook Tourism, the Victoria Beer Society and the City have been working since last fall to get the pieces together.